sjml/dungen/docs/notes.md

     - find a consistent spot to call ResolveStyles()
     - unify ApplyFillStyle and ApplyOutlineStyle
     - specify outline thickness
-    - take the pointer check code from old angel for vector typemaps
 2. constraint solver (in Lua?)
 3. pathfinding (in Lua?)
 4. choice presentation (tiles, die rolls)